 In the heartland of Missouri lies Hannibal, a picturesque town with a rich history intertwined with the mighty Mississippi River and the legacy of Mark Twain.
-Protecting the citizens who live and work here is the Marion & Rall County Ambulance Districts – a department covering 545 square miles of suburban and rural scenic beauty.
+Protecting the citizens who live and work here is the Marion & Ralls County Ambulance Districts – a department covering 545 square miles of suburban and rural scenic beauty.
 At its helm is an individual whose journey through EMS echoes dedication, transformation, and a relentless pursuit of excellence.

 Meet John Nemes, a Nationally Registered Paramedic and Chief of the Marion County EMS service.
 His story encapsulates the evolution of a department, the challenges faced in public service, and the personal growth intertwined with a lifelong commitment to saving lives.